MOUNTAIN BIKING IN MOAB

 Up or down these two trails ride very well.
 Slickrock, singletrack, fields of cactus to test your steering precision and gorgeous views of Arches National Park await the long distance rider here.
 Have lunch by Gemini Bridges overlook and contemplate the great La Sal mountains.
 Of the two, Great Escape requires more skill however riders will find both trails exciting and attention grabbing fun.
 Getaway is a great climb back to your car after your descent down Bull Run.

-If you chose to do the Mag 7 trails and continue to Portal via Gold Bar/Gold Rim, this becomes a DOUBLE BLACK DIAMOND EXPERT RIDE!!!!!
+If you chose to do the Mag 7 trails and continue to Portal via Gold Bar/Gold Rim, this becomes a DOUBLE BLACK DIAMOND EXPERT RIDE!

 Advanced/Expert Rides